-We believe that IT and security plans for GDPR compliance are good/ adequate based on the description of the frameworks given to us.
+We believe that IT security and plans for GDPR compliance are robust based on the description of the frameworks given to us.

 Note we have not taken any independent advice from cyber security or data protection experts to support this opinion.
+Recent experience discussed with Wesleyan and Wesleyan's interactions with the FCA gives us confidence in this assessment.

-Risk Management - financial strength and security
+Risk Management - Financial strength and security

 Wesleyan is required to hold capital to protect against the impact of downside events.
-At the end of 2016 Wesleyan's capital coverage was 349%.
+At the end of 2017 Wesleyan's capital coverage was 350% vs an industry norm of 157%.
 Regular stress and scenario testing is undertaken to check the impact on financial strength.